 The Summer Seminars in Neuroscience and Philosophy, also known as SSNAP, is a two-week program aimed at fostering interdisciplinary collaborations among graduate students, postdoctoral scholars, and professors in philosophy and neuroscience.
 After receiving intensive training in each others' fields, fellows form teams to develop a research project bridging their disciplines.
 To see what's been done so far, click here.
 SSNAP is co-directed by Felipe De Brigard and Walter-Sinnott Armstrong, and is supported by the Templeton Foundation and the Duke Institute for Brain Sciences.
 Visit ssnap.net or @Duke_SSNAP on Twitter for more information.

-Hosts scripts used to generate stimuli, run experiments, and more.
-Check it out!
+The IMC Lab GitHub hosts scripts used by the lab to generate stimuli, run experiments, and perform analyses.